mohmmadAK/SIT305/README.md

 (Henry wants to see details in here, as well as a licenses.txt and changelog)

+- Reply - Licenses.txt and Changelog files have been created.
+Will be updated with the information as files added.

 # Henry comments 13/April
 - Still no SIDs in this file.
 - Not enough commits + changelog items to pass at this frequency.